laylaoa/Monthly-Financial-Performance-Analysis/README.md

 This project goes further to explain why it happened.

-Using a structured variance analysis approach, this case study decomposes financial performance into volume, efficiency, and cost-driver effects**, turning raw numbers into decision-ready insights.
+Using a structured variance analysis approach, this case study decomposes financial performance into volume, efficiency, and cost-driver effects, turning raw numbers into decision-ready insights.

 ##  Core analytical questions answered